Answers to frequently asked questions about Frensham Heights.

 Do you specialise in supporting children with learning difficulties?

-Unfortunately, we are only able to provide support for children with mild learning difficulties as we only have a small Learning Support team.
-We strongly encourage parents to send a copy of any professional educational report into the school for feedback from our Head of Learning Support before completing our official Registration Form.
+Unfortunately, we are only able to provide support for children with mild learning difficulties as we only have a small Support for Learning team.
+We strongly encourage parents to send a copy of any professional educational report into the school for feedback from our Director of Support of Learning before completing our official Registration Form.
 If Frensham is not the right place for your child to thrive, we can certainly advise you on where might be more suitable.

 Do you follow a curriculum?
 A timetable?